jon-jacky/Piety/BRANCH.md

   Add *editline* module, edit and display a string using readline control keys.
   Add *pmacs*, edit text in lines anywhere in buffer, not just in append mode.

+- 2 Jul 2023: Merge *ed* branch back into *rewrite* branch.
+However, work continues in the *ed* branch and its branches.

 - 1 Jul 2023: dmacs editor working (no longer called pmacs), merge *pmacs* branch back into *ed* branch.